 EUROPE 40 UNDER 40

-In order to encourage the next generation of architectural practitioners, The European Centre will also announce the winning young architects selected for The European Centre’s annual "Europe 40 under 40" program just days after the official announcement of The
+In order to encourage the next generation of architectural practitioners, The European Centre will also announce the winning young architects selected for The European Centre’s annual "Europe 40 under 40" program just days after the official announcement of The European Prize.

 “Europe 40 Under 40” is The European Centre’s annual awards program designed to celebrate the next new talented generation of European architects.
 The program is directed to support new and emerging design talent that will influence the near future of European architectural design, thinking, and theory with the direct result of impacting future environments and future European and international cities.
 The key is to bring wider recognition to 40 of the most promising emerging architects working in the European Union and other countries inside Europe, fostering and encouraging new talent and new creative thinking at the forefront of the profession today.